-In most scenarios it’s better to be loud.
-Often founders overestimate their innovation/ tech or don’t properly understand the market, no one’s perfect but unless you’ve built a hyperspace gateway or something of similar innovation, be loud!
+In most scenarios, it’s better to be loud.
+Often founders overestimate their innovation/ tech or don’t properly understand the market, no one’s perfect but unless you’ve built a hyperspace gateway or something of a similar innovation, be loud!
 The damage, time and resources you could lose from being in stealth are extensive.
-On the other side, if you really do have the next big innovation then it’s likely being in controlled stealth is a good move.
+On the other side, if you really do have the next big innovation then it’s likely, being in controlled stealth is a good move.

 There’s no hard and fast answer here, let us know your thoughts in comments and let’s get a debate going!